 I was minding my own business and doing some online research when I came across a shocking blog by a former Job-like pastor of an evangelical Baptist church.
 After 25 years of pastoring, he gave it all up.
-Not only that, he completely renounced Christ and is now a proudly (and I stress the word proudly) professed agnostic, humanist, and atheist.
+Not only that, he completely renounced Christ and now proudly (and I stress the word proudly) professes himself as an agnostic, humanist, and atheist.
 What?
 How?
 How does this happen?
-How does a man pastor a church for 25 years and come to the realization that everything he was teaching was a lie?
+How does a man lead a Bible-believing church for 25 years and come to the realization that everything he was teaching was a lie?
 I am bewildered.
 For 2 days, I have thought about this ex-pastor, his wife, their 6 children, and 13 grandchildren.
 He says he will never go back.
 Ever.
 Now, not only is he lost, but his entire family is probably lost too.
 I had to read on.
 (All the italicized words are his)

 In a letter to his religious mentor, he mentioned his workaholic, Type-A personality that was good for growing a church but not so good for him or his family.
 Sadly, it took him many more years before he realized this.
 He explained in his Why I Hate Jesus blog that he doesn’t hate the flesh-and-blood Jesus that walked the hills of Palestine, nor does he hate the Jesus found in the pages of the Bible.
 He says he’ll leave it up to the historians to debate on whether or not this Jesus was real or fiction.
 I get the idea that it doesn’t really matter to him one way or another.
 He explains that he hates the modernized, Western Jesus, the American Jesus who had been a part of his life for 58 years.
 This Jesus is the one who has the power to affect his life, hurt his family, and destroy his country.
 And he, with a vengeance, hates him. [hurt #6]